José Joaquín de Herrera: Defeat of Santa Anna

 Mexico City was declared to be under siege and Congress sold bonds to buy provisions.
 Trenches were dug in the streets and artillery positions on rooftops.
 As more regions of the nation adhered to Herrera, the government became more confident of their ultimate victory and even offered Santa Anna the opportunity to turn himself in peacefully.
 The offer was rejected on the pretext that Herrera's government was illegitimate.
 Santa Anna bypassed the capital and headed towards Puebla which he began to siege.
-General Nicolas Bravo was sent after him.
+General Nicolás Bravo was sent after him.

 Congress resumed its sessions on January 1, 1845, and the diplomatic corp congratulated President Herrera on his handling of the crisis.
 He gained a reputation for humility after the Minister of Justice Mariano Riva Palacio came across the president breakfasting at a run down table, with shoddy silverware and offered to use public money to buy furnishings which in his opinion would be more dignified for a president.
 Herrera declined and explained he had pawned his last furnishings, and advised the minister the spend the money on more pressing matters.

 As the tide was turning against him, Santa Anna asked the government for a passport to leave the nation, a request which was denied and instead met with an arrest warrant.
 Santa Anna attempted to escape anyways only to be captured, and all the officers and officials who had followed him were stripped of their charges.

 To celebrate end of the conflict, Congress held a function at the Chapel of the Virgin of Guadalupe, assisted by Herrera, the ministers of both chambers, and of the supreme court, and a holiday was decreed to commemorate the day, at which Mass was to be celebrated at all Mexican churches.
 A sword was awarded to General Inclan, and medals were granted to those who had defended Puebla.
 Herrera was congratulated by the governors of Zacatecas and Jalisco, and by Generals Alvarez and Arista, by municipal governments, and departmental assemblies.